 Gresham's law states that any circulating currency consisting of both "good" and "bad" money (both forms required to be…

 But not so for a period of time in California!
-In the early gold rush days gold nuggets could be easily panned and even found!. . . and this low hanging fruit created a new economy . . . a gold cash economy!
+In the early gold rush days gold nuggets could be easily panned and even found!
+This low hanging fruit created a new economy, a gold cash economy!

 However, this established value was on the East Coast, not the primitive frontier society which was California in 1848 just recently acquired in the Mexican-American War.

-The “moneyness” of gold changed drastically in California and to a much lesser degree the East Coast.
-Coffee prices in New York were essentially unchanged while coffee in California sold for as much as $40 per pound or nearly two ounces gold!
+The “moneyness” of gold drastically decreased in California and hardly at all on the East Coast.
+Coffee prices in New York were essentially unchanged while coffee in California sold for as much as $40 per pound or nearly two ounces of gold!
 Over $2,000 per pound in today’s dollar!

-Exchanges were often done with gold dust. . . scales were prevalent . . . and there was even a demand for gold coinage met by the private sector. . . since gold was plentiful but gold coins few.
+Exchanges were often done with gold dust.
+Scales were prevalent.
+There was even a demand for gold coinage met by the private sector since gold was plentiful but gold coins few.

-My point is simply this . . . under The Gold Standard (which was prevalent on the East Coast) cash was layered on gold!
+My point is simply under The Gold Standard (which was prevalent on the East Coast) cash was layered on gold!
 While cash in California was gold!

 In the more advanced areas of civilization (the East Coast and Europe) gold rarely circulated as cash!
 It could, but it did not because, unlike California, it was not necessary or convenient.

-For a few years in a specific location during the California gold rush gold was widely used as cash for coffee and Levi’s. . . where coffee and jeans were dear and gold plentiful.
+For a few years in a specific location during the California gold rush gold was widely used as cash for coffee and Levi’s where coffee and jeans were dear and gold plentiful.
 But elsewhere in the world, coffee and clothes were purchased by specie or coinage based on the gold standard.
-Gold coins did not circulate, they were hodled and treasured as a store of value. . . and it was this known and trusted store of value that later created the most advanced non-inflationary monetary system ever known to mankind with the development of commercial banking and non-inflationary self liquidating commercial paper.
+Gold coins did not circulate, they were hodled and treasured as a store of value.
+It was this known and trusted store of value that later created the most advanced non-inflationary monetary system ever known to mankind with the development of commercial banking and non-inflationary self-liquidating commercial paper.
 Specie was not only redeemable in gold, but all other goods being offered in the marketplace.

 The Lost Art of Commercial Banking